BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 19. What can a doula do to help?
 	-	She can put up pain relief drips
 	-	She can do vacuum extractions
-	+	{:.correct}She supports the mother and helps to calm her
+	+	{:.correct}She can support the mother and helps to calm her
-	-	She intervenes with the medical team and stops them doing unnecessary Caesarean sections
+	-	She can intervene with the medical team and stops them doing unnecessary Caesarean sections
 1. Why is the time around pregnancy particularly stressful?
 	-	It is a natural thing so it is not stressful
 	-	It could be embarrassing and stressful if your waters broke and you were out shopping
 	+	{:.correct}It is a life transition and adapting to change can be stressful
 	-	A fetus growing inside puts stress on your bones and muscles
-2. Why is a good relationship between mother and health worker important?
+2. Why is a good relationship between mother and health or social worker important?
 	-	Mothers will be happier to clean up after themselves if they make a mess during delivery
 	-	Mothers are less likely to complain
 	-	It makes it easier to tell a mother that she needs a Caesarean section
-	+	{:.correct}Compassionate care from the health worker can influence the mother emotionally and physically
+	+	{:.correct}Compassionate care from the health or social worker can influence the mother emotionally and physically
 5. Which of the following are positive influences for a mother during pregnancy?
 	-	An unplanned pregnancy
 	-	Feeling nauseous